In the Fullness of Time – Luke 1

 36 And consider your relative Elizabeth—even she has conceived a son in her old age, and this is the sixth month for her who was called childless.
 37 For nothing will be impossible with God.”
 Luke 1:26-36 (HCSB)

-Mary had found tremendous favor with God, so much so that the Creator of the universe chose her to be the mother of His only begotten Son.
-What was it about Mary that God found so special?
-In the case of David, chosen to establish heaven’s eternal throne on earth, it was his deep faith that made such a strong impression with the Lord.
-David was not a perfect person, but his faith stood out on many occasions, such as when he took on and defeated the warrior Goliath because the giant had been threatening Israel’s armies while blaspheming the Name of the Lord.
-Perhaps it was her humble faith that brought about such favor from God.
+Over time, Moses, the leader of the Israelites, developed an intimate, two-way relationship with the Lord.
+He had initially asked God NOT to use him to free the Israelites, but in the end, he obeyed, and God worked mighty miracles through him.
+In the case of David, who was chosen to establish heaven’s eternal throne on earth, it was likely his deep faith that made such a positive impression on the Lord.
+David was not a perfect person, not by any means, but his faith stood out on many occasions.
+Even as a young man, he exhibited great trust in God when he took on and defeated the Philistine warrior, Goliath, who had threatened Israel’s armies while blaspheming the Name of the Lord.
+Perhaps like these two, it was Mary’s faith and potential for obedience that brought her such remarkable favor from God.

 45 She who has believed is blessed because what was spoken to her by the Lord will be fulfilled!”
 Luke 1:45 (HCSB)